M.E. = Myalgic Encephalopathy/Encephalomyelitis

 Age and illness duration

-In a recent collaborative study involving researchers from the UK, USA and Norway (Kidd et al 2016), participants were categorized into four groups based upon age (under or over age 55) and illness duration (more or less than 10 years).
+- In a recent collaborative study involving researchers from the UK, USA and Norway (Kidd et al 2016), participants were categorised into four groups based upon age (under or over age 55) and illness duration (more or less than 10 years).

 |‘The groups were compared on functioning and symptoms….
 The results suggest that older patients with an illness duration of over 10 years have significantly higher levels of mental health functioning than the three other groups….
 In addition, the younger patients with a longer illness duration displayed greater autonomic and immune symptoms in comparison to the older group with a longer illness duration.’|